Daisy0419/Telescope-Searching-Problem/README.md

 3. Navigate to Gurobi's academic license request page. https://portal.gurobi.com/iam/licenses/request/?type=academic
 4. Under "WLS Academic," click, "Generate Now!"
 5. Download the generated `gurobi.lic` file.
-6. Move or copy the file to the `Telescope-Searching-Problem` artifact repository.
+6. Move or copy the file to the path of your choice.
+All commands listed hereafter assume it is in `~/gurobi.lic`.

 ### 1.2 (Option A, Preferred) Using the Provided Docker Container